tensorflow/tensorflow/tensorflow/docs_src/get_started/get_started_for_beginners.md

 A **model** is the relationship between features and the label.
-For the Iris problem, the model defines the relationship between the sepal and petal measurements and the Iris species.
-Some simple models can be described with a few lines of algebra;
-more complex machine learning models contain such a large number of interlacing mathematical functions and parameters that they become hard to summarize mathematically.
+For the Iris problem, the model defines the relationship between the sepal and petal measurements and the predicted Iris species.
+Some simple models can be described with a few lines of algebra, but complex machine learning models have a large number of parameters that are difficult to summarize.

 Could you determine the relationship between the four features and the Iris species *without* using machine learning?
 That is, could you use